riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 * Note
   * Python 2.7.16 and Python 3.7.3 compatible
+  * Some dependency Python scripts might only support 2.x or 3.x, if that happened use "py -2" or "py -3" to launch build_bios.py
   * This python build script has been tested on Windows 10 and Ubuntu 16.04.5 LTS
   * See [cross-platform limitations](#Known-limitations)